-We recommend that you enable automatic backup immediately to sleep easy 😴, since the backup file is encrypted by a key that only your device can generate and display to you.
+We recommend that you enable automatic backup immediately to sleep easy 😴, since the backup file is encrypted by a key that only the device at its origin was able to generate and display to you only once.

 On your new device, install Olvid.
 When you open it for the first time -and only then-, Olvid offers you to restore a backup.
 Do not create a new Olvid ID.
 Otherwise, uninstall and start again.